 When Is Your Copy Editing “Done”?

-As a marketing copywriter, your skills are a double-edged sword.
+As a marketing copywriter, your marketing content creation skills are a double-edged sword.
 You have the power to help your clients clarify their message, tell a compelling story and connect with your audience.
 But you probably also notice a lot of things when you write that others may not.

 While your client may write up something once, be happy or unhappy with it, and move on, your own attention to detail and ability to structure a narrative makes your work powerful.
 And it can also make you a bit obsessive, stuck in permanent edit mode.